SunghwanHong/Cost-Aggregation-transformers/README.md

 ## CATs:  Semantic Correspondence  with Transformers
 For more information, check out the paper on [[arXiv](https://arxiv.org/abs/2106.02520)].

+Training with different backbones and evaluations of them are to be updated soon..

 # Network

 Our model CATs is illustrated below: